George Roudebush: 1916 Pine Village game

 Probably the greatest moment in the Cincinnati Celts early existence came against a team from Pine Village, Indiana, team 1916.
 Pine Village consisted of only 300 residents, however it was the top team in Indiana before World War I, compiling a record of undefeated for 13 seasons.
 In 117 games, they’d only once been tied.
 Pine Village faced the Celts before a crowd of 2,500 people in Lafayette.
-With Pine Village leading the Cincinnati 6-2, the Celts forced to punt.
+With Pine Village leading Cincinnati 6–2, the Celts forced to punt.
 Roudebush then lined up behind the punter.
 Under the rules of the time, anyone lining up behind the punter was eligible to recover the kick as a free ball.
 After the ball was kicked, Roudebush, ran down the field.
 Pine Village not wanting to touch the ball, was unaware that Roudebush was eligible to recover it.
-Roudebush recovered the ball in the Pine Village endzone, giving the Celts a 9-6 victory.
+Roudebush recovered the ball in the Pine Village endzone, giving the Celts a 9–6 victory.